 Emergency Telephone: Please contact the U.S. Embassy in Dakar, Senegal at (221) 33-879-4000

-See the Department of State’s Fact Sheet on Guinea Bissau for information on U.S. – Guinea-Bissau relations.
+See the Department of State’s Guinea-Bissau Fact Sheet for information on U.S. – Guinea-Bissau relations.

 A valid passport, visa, and proof of onward/return ticket are required for U.S. citizens to enter Guinea-Bissau.
 The Bissau-Guinean Embassy in Washington, D.C., suspended operations in January, 2007.
 The Embassy of Guinea-Bissau does not have a website.
 Due to Guinea-Bissau’s lack of consular representation in the United States, it can be difficult for U.S. citizens to obtain the required visa for entry into Guinea-Bissau.
 Since most flights destined for Guinea-Bissau must pass through Dakar, Senegal, or Lisbon, Portugal, most travelers are able to apply for visas at the Bissau-Guinean embassies in those countries.
 Visa upon arrival is also available in Bissau.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Guinea-Bissau.

 Crime: Crimes occur frequently.
 Law enforcement lacks the resources to respond to crime.

 Foreigners are primarily targeted for: